ornicar/backdoor/README.md

-HTTP command line backdoor using scala/play-2.1
+HTTP command line backdoor using scala & play-2.1
 -----------------------------------------------

 When: